 - 1998 David Eidelberg, MD, and colleagues discover metabolic abnormalities in the brains of patients with Parkinson’s disease using positron emission tomography (PET) imaging, a new way to diagnose the disease.

-- 1999 The North Shore-LIJ Health System establishes the North Shore-LIJ Research Institute as an independently chartered, not-forprofit research corporation.
+- 1999 Northwell Health establishes the Northwell Health Research Institute as an independently chartered, not-forprofit research corporation.
 Nicholas Chiorazzi, MD, assumes role of founding president and chief executive officer.

 - 2000 Kevin J. Tracey, MD, and colleagues discover the cholinergic anti-inflammatory pathway, through which the brain directly controls the immune system.

-- 2005 The North Shore-LIJ Research Institute is renamed The Feinstein Institute for Medical Research in recognition of the largest single gift in the history of the health system from Bed Bath & Beyond cofounder Leonard Feinstein and his wife Susan.
+- 2005 The Northwell Health Research Institute is renamed The Feinstein Institute for Medical Research in recognition of the largest single gift in the history of the health system from Bed Bath & Beyond cofounder Leonard Feinstein and his wife Susan.
 Kevin J. Tracey, MD, becomes president and chief executive officer.

 - 2006 Betty Diamond, MD, and colleagues discover why many patients with lupus develop cognitive impairment.

 - 2006 Todd Lencz, PhD, and colleagues discover a genetic mutation that predicts response to medication in first episode schizophrenia, an important step toward personalized medicine.

 - 2008 The Feinstein Institute signs a collaboration agreement with the Karolinska Institute in Sweden, home of the Nobel Prize.